 Decline of the Nobility

 The Black Death devastated Italian society in the middle of the 14th century.
 It led to great socio-economic, cultural and religious changes.
 After the initial horrors of the plague, Italian society, staged a spectacular recovery.
-It became richer, the influence of the Catholic Church was weakened and the culture became more secular.
-The social mobility made possible by the loss of life meant that individualism came to be respected.
-The Black Death was to unleash the forces in Italian society that made the Renaissance possible.
+Italy became richer than before.
+The impact of the plague reduced the influence of the Catholic Church as diminished, and the culture became more secular.
+The new social mobility meant that individualism came to be respected.
+The Black Death unleashed the forces in Italian society that made the Renaissance possible.

 Related DailyHistory.org Articles

 - Top 10 Books on the origins of the Italian Renaissance

 - Did the Sack of Rome in 1527 end the Renaissance in Italy?

 - What were the social factors that led to the Renaissance in Italy?

 - What was the impact of Charles VIIIs invasion of Italy (1494) on the Renaissance?